manjosk8/cloud-developer/course-02/project/image-filter-starter-code/README.md

 ### Custom Domain Name

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
-> !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.
+> !NOTE: Domain names are not included in AWS' free tier and will incur a cost.